David-Mawer/Alphabot-2-Raspberry-Pi-Code/README.md

 Here's a quick outline of the main classes in the program - and how they are linked together to achieve this.

 We have an **"alphabot"** class that is responsible for all the interacting with the hardware.
 This class creates a thread to run a service for each one of the different sensors.

-The service has a call-back (or an event) thast it uses to pass information on any events that it detects.
+The service has a call-back (or an event) that it uses to pass information on any events that it detects.

 > like an infrared service that monitors the IR sensor and raises an
 > event whenever it receives and IR signal

 The idea was that the **alphabot** class would handle these *events*.
 It turns out that C++ frowns on events being handled by a method in an instance of a class.
 For this reason - the service's *events* are captured together with any other **aplhabot** events in **main.cpp**.
 This is where all *events* are forwarded to a **"behaviour"** class.

 So now we can write code in the **behaviour** class that controls the bot's movement, and responds to all the sensors.

 There's an example **sample_test_behaviour.cpp** class already in the project.

-This **behaviour** is what makes the bot act as described in the **breakdown of current functionality** section (below).
+This makes the bot act as described in the **breakdown of current functionality** section (below).

 **Note on more than one behaviour:**